espruino/BangleApps/apps/spaceclock/README.md

 - Support of light and dark theme

 ## Tips
-Click on the Heart Icon to deactivate the heart rate monitor.
+Click on the heart icon to deactivate the heart rate monitor.